 Our clients have expressed to us over and over again that they believe their pets are members of their family.
 Because of that, they expect the same level of medical care for their pets as they themselves receive, and we continually strive to meet or exceed our clients’ expectations.

 Yes!
 In addition to dogs and cats, Drs.
-Kneeland and Chadwick see small mammals, reptiles, and birds.
+Kneeland sees small mammals, reptiles, and birds.
 They *do* have to be visible for us to examine, though!

 Absolutely.
 You are always welcome to observe your pet’s treatment.
 Many services are best performed in our Treatment Room because the equipment we need to use is located there or because the treatment (like ear cleaning) is messy and better done outside the exam room.
 Also, many pet owners are squeamish about needles or seeing their pet’s blood drawn and prefer not to be present during these treatments.
 However, we would be happy to perform these procedures with you present if you would prefer.